 The completed proposal should be e-mailed to email@example.com.
 Two expert reviewers from outside the BU ADC Executive Committee will review each grant based on scientific merit, and the Executive Committee will then consider those grants with fundable scores (at least 3 on the NIH scale with 1 being best and 9 worst) based on programmatic grounds.
-The selected grants will be funded from July 1, 2015 through June 30, 2016.
+The selected grants will be funded from July 1, 2018 through June 30, 2019.
 No adjustments to this funding period and no carry-over of funds are allowed.
-Proposals that utilize the BU ADC’s resources or data (including the participant registry and/or the brain bank) and/or the National Alzheimer’s Coordinating Center (NACC) are strongly encouraged.
+Proposals that utilize the BU ADC’s resources or data (including the participant registry and/or the brain bank) and grants involving Chronic Traumatic Encephalopathy (CTE) are strongly encouraged.
 Partnerships with community-based organization, including resources directed toward the recruitment and retention of diverse research participants, are strongly encouraged as well.

-For specific program guidelines and other information regarding the BU ADC Pilot
+For specific program guideline or additional information regarding the BU ADC Pilot

 Grant program, contact: Beverly Young BU ADC Administrator, E-mail: firstname.lastname@example.org, Tel :( 857)-364-4702.
 For further information regarding partnerships with community-based organizations, contact: Christina Diterlizzi, BU ADC Assistant Director of the Education Core: E-mail: email@example.com, Tel: (857)-364-2140.